VCSTDN2024/imad5112-assignment-1-ST10090645-1/README.md

 Once again, the main goal of this app is to aid users that are unsure of what meals to prepare or eat for any given time of day and offer them suggestions.

 ### Key Features:
-- Feature 1: A colorful user interface which includes Fae, a lovely assistant that instructs the user on exactly how to navigate the app and input the correct prompts in order to get the desired results.
+- Feature 1: A colourful user interface which includes Fae, a lovely assistant that instructs the user on exactly how to navigate the app and input the correct prompts in order to get the desired results.
-- Feature 2: Handles user errors such as not inputting a prompt or inputing the incorrect prompt, and aids the user in correcting their mistakes.
+- Feature 2: Handles user errors such as not inputting a prompt or inputting the incorrect prompt, and aids the user in correcting their mistakes.

 These features serve to create a very user friendly experience that most users should be comfortable navigating and making use of.